blackhawk2805/YF/README.md

 Step 3 : Run the code below it
 Step 4 : Run final "Get Options" code.
 You can alter the data whichever way you'd like to be represented, so help youself and make the whichever changes you'd like.
+Also would love to get a feedback on it if I could extend it more and use it and if I could learn something new.
+Please let me know and comment.